Starting a new job with an employer participating in the plan

 Starting a new job with another employer participating in the plan?
 Learn how it affects your pension.

-If your new employer also participates in BC's Municipal Pension Plan, you will remain a member if you make a contribution within 30 days of leaving your old job.
+If your new employer also participates in BC's Municipal Pension Plan, you will remain a member if you make a contribution within one month of leaving your old job.

 We will combine your service from your old and new jobs.
 This service will continue to accumulate in the pension plan.

-If more than 30 days passes between the last day of your old job and the first day of your new job, you will need to meet the eligibility rules again to rejoin the plan.
+If more than one month passes between the last day of your old job and the first day of your new job, you will need to meet the eligibility rules again to rejoin the plan.

 Concurrent employment: what happens if you take a second job with an employer that also participates in the plan